NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 ### GridLayout

-Introduce what a grid layout actually is.
-Should be able to copy from the existing guide liberally.
+In order to allow users to add to their grocery lists you need to add a few additional UI controls to the list page.
+While you could layout these elements with a `<StackLayout>`, let’s look at how to create a slightly more complex layout using the `<GridLayout>` element.

 <h4 class="exercise-start">
-    <b>Exercise</b>: ???
+    <b>Exercise</b>: Add a GridLayout
 </h4>

-Open `app/pages/list/list.html` and paste in the following code:
+Open `app/pages/list/list.html` and replace the contents of the file with the following code:

 ``` XML
 <GridLayout rows="auto, *">